Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Creating Responsive Web Pages using Bootstrap 4 Assessment Solutions/README.md

 <p align="center">
 ✔️ The grey div will have 3 lines of text vertically aligned one below the other<br>
-✔️ The grey div will have 3 lines of text vertically aligned one below the other
+✔️ The beige div and grey div will have equal vertical length but unequal horizontal width
 </p>

 </details>